The Gold Coast is indeed the definition of PARADISE! (I promise I’m not just saying that because I was born here 😉).

 There is a large monument at Point Danger that marks the border of Queensland and New South Wales which is worthy of checking out and taking some happy snaps.

-Another popular surf break that lies below the cliffs at Point Danger is Duranbah Beach, featuring white sands, big waves and a grassy area with undercover seating and BBQs.
+Another popular surf break that lies below the cliffs at Point Danger is Duranbah Beach, featuring white sands, big waves, and a grassy area with undercover seating and BBQs.
 Not a bad spot to perch up for the afternoon.

 If you didn’t pop into either of the surf clubs along the way, there is a popular spot for food and drinks at Point Danger at a place called D’bah Cafe.
 They also have an art gallery inside which is definitely worth a look.

-I recommend sticking around for sunset here at Point Danger as it’s one of the best locations to be able to watch the last rays of sun setting over the mountains!
+I recommend sticking around for sunset here at Point Danger as it’s one of the best locations to be able to watch the last rays of the sun setting over the mountains!